Havat Gilad: January 2018 attack

-Hamas, while not claiming responsibility, stated that the attack was 'the first practical response to remind the enemy’s leaders and those behind them (the United States) that what you feared is coming,' according to The Times of Israel.
-Its military wing the Izz ad-Din al-Qassam Brigades also stated that “The West Bank will remain a knife in your body".
+Hamas, while not claiming responsibility, stated that the attack was "the first practical response to remind the enemy’s leaders and those behind them (the United States) that what you feared is coming," according to The Times of Israel.
+Its military wing the Izz ad-Din al-Qassam Brigades also stated that "The West Bank will remain a knife in your body".

 The Israeli Defense minister stated, in response to the killing, that the government would consider legalizing the outpost.

 David M. Friedman, the United States Ambassador to Israel, tweeted that "an Israeli father of six was killed last night in cold blood by Palestinian terrorists.
 Hamas praises the killers and PA laws will provide them financial rewards".

 Tourism

 Some residents of Havat Gilad have developed tourism resorts and activities open to guests from Israel, and incoming tourism from abroad.
 In February 2016, The New York Times journalist Steven Erlanger visited the village home of Elana and Yehuda Shimon for dinner, and to check out the pottery classes and spend the night at one of the local guest homes.

+In July 2026, Havat Gilad hosted its highest profile foreign visitor to date, Dutch politician Geert Wilders.